linode/docs/docs/guides/tools-reference/basics/how-to-check-clean-linux-disk-space/index.md

 tmpfs             815272       0    815272   0% /run/user/1000
 {{< /output >}}

 The `df` command (short for "disk free") shows each drive's disk size, space used, and free space.
-Each "block" numbered in the above output represents one kilobyte.
+Each "block" in the above output represents one kilobyte.

 To make the output from `df` easier to read, you can add the `-h` option.
-With it, the command displays disk space in kilobytes (K), megabytes (M), and gigabytes (G).
+This option displays disk space in kilobytes (K), megabytes (M), and gigabytes (G).

     sudo df -h